Job interview between two people

 Source: Pexels

 When you work in the Netherlands, you have rights and duties that are important.
 It is possible that an employer might treat you badly.
 This is called exploitation and is punishable in the Netherlands.
-Read here about exploitation and how to prevent it.
+Read here and how to recognise and prevent exploitation.

 If you work in the Netherlands you have labour rights